shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-GettingStarted.md

 This created a `List` screen in `app/screens/List.js` file.
 The reason we named it List is because in the [My First Extension]({{ site.url }}/docs/extensions/my-first-extension/introduction) tutorial series we'll turn this screen into a list of restaurants, but for now, a simpler screen will do.
 Any time you create a new screen it'll be a simple Hello World screen.

-To fit the app, lets change the `app/screens/List.js` file so it says `Lets eat!` instead of `Hello World!`:
+To fit the app, let's change the `app/screens/List.js` file so it says `Let's eat!` instead of `Hello World!`:

 ```JavaScript{5}
 #file: app/screens/List.js